PaulESantos/paulefren/content/bio/experience.md

 [[experience]]
   title = "Assistant Research"
-  company = "School of Geo Sciences the University of Edinburgh" company_url = ""
+  company = "University of Edinburgh" company_url = ""
   location = "Cusco - Peru"
   date_start = "2011-06-01"
   date_end = "2012-12-31"
-  description = """ **At the project: "Respiration of soil with the Multiplexer Licor along a gradient of elevation of the Andes to the Amazon"** """
+  description = """School of Geo Sciences the at the project: **"Respiration of soil with the Multiplexer Licor along a gradient of elevation of the Andes to the Amazon"**"""

 +++